We sort your Self Assessment for you. £119, all in.

 Fast, effortless and 100% online.

-If you’re looking to work for yourself, then you need to either register as a sole trader or set up a limited company.
+If you’re looking to work for yourself, then you need to choose between becoming a sole trader or setting up a limited company.

 Each has pros and cons.

 If you go the limited company route, then you need to decide how to pay yourself:

 Winner: limited company, but not by much – mostly because you have more freedom in how you pay yourself and what you can expense.